todar/VBA-Style-Guide/README.md

   <a name="camel--case"></a><a name="1.3"></a>
   - [1.3](#camel--case) Use camelCase for parameters and local variables and functions.

-    > Microsofts convention is [PascalCase](https://docs.microsoft.com/en-us/dotnet/visual-basic/programming-guide/program-structure/naming-conventions) for everything.
-Most important thing is to be consistent in whatever convention you use.
+    > [Microsofts convention](https://docs.microsoft.com/en-us/dotnet/visual-basic/programming-guide/program-structure/naming-conventions) is **PascalCase** for everything.
+The most important thing is to be consistent in whatever convention you use.
     ```vb
     ' good
     Private Function sayName (ByVal name as string)